panva/openid-client/README.md

 #### How do I use it outside of Node.js

-It is **only built for Node.js** environment.
+It is **only built for ^10.13.0 || >=12.0.0 Node.js** environment - including openid-client in

-#### How do I use it older Node.js versions

-Use [openid-client@2](https://github.com/panva/openid-client/tree/v2.x) release line, but be sure to check its documentation as there were breaking changes between versions 2 and 3.
+transpiled browser-environment targeted projects is not supported and may result in unexpected results.

 #### What's new in 3.x?